pvmm/png2tiles.py/README.md

 * `--preferred-bg X` has precedence over `--preferred-fg Y`, so in a Z-coloured 8x1 block, pixels/colour of the block are set to `0xff/0xZX` instead of `0x00/0xYZ`.

+ubox version of `map.py` is also bundled, but with some subtle changes.
+This version may ignore completely the presence of the entity layer if you provide `--max-ents -1` and the `--transpose` parameter can encode the map in a transposed matrix layout in memory.

 ## Copying

 This software is distributed under the MIT license, unless stated otherwise.